I ran downstairs in my nightgown and robe. “Hey, everybody, I’m eight years old!” I whooped.

 Her question surprised me so much that I couldn’t think what to say.
 Katie is two years older than I am, and I looked at her for help, but she didn’t look up.
 She just went on brushing her doll’s hair.

 I guess Cindy figured I didn’t understand her question, because she tried again.
-“In church yesterday your dad put his hands on your head and said, ‘Receive the Holy Ghost.’
+“In church yesterday your father put his hands on your head and said, ‘Receive the Holy Ghost.’
 What is the Holy Ghost?”

 I got real busy tying a bonnet on my doll.
 It gave me a minute to think.
 To me the Holy Ghost simply was, and He didn’t need explaining.
 But I knew Cindy would insist on an answer.
-Finally I said, “Well, the gift of the Holy Ghost is really neat.”
+Finally I said, “Well, the gift of the Holy Ghost is really good.”

 “What does the Holy Ghost do?”
 Cindy asked.